Auone31/Dijkstras_Algorithm/README.md

 3) Cost between two vertices u and v is selected as (dist[u, v])^2, i.e., square of the distance between the two vertices.
 The cost formula can be changed in Dijkstra.cpp.

-4) At the end of execution, the code prints out the cost from source vertex to each of the remaining vertices as calculated before and after running Dijkstra's algorithm.
+4) The code prints out the cost from source vertex to each of the remaining vertices as calculated before and after running Dijkstra's algorithm.

+5) The code also prints out the least cost path to the user-specified vertex.
+Users will be prompted to specify their desired destination vertex by typing the vertex number in the CLI.
+Users can select one of the vertices shown in the plot generated (See item 1 above in Description).

 Any feedback would be highly appreciated!!!